 of my duty to advise on the

-efficacy or appropriateness of any foreign document brought before me
+any document brought before me

 notarial intervention.
 Such advice should be sought from a lawyer who